Delhi HC issue notice to company in trademark infringement suit filed by Amul | Law-Order

 Delhi HC issue notice to company in trademark infringement suit filed by Amul

-The Delhi High Court on Saturday granted an ex-parte ad-interim injunction to Gujarat Cooperative Milk Marketing Federation Ltd, popularly known as 'Amul' which had filed a trademark infringement suit against a company which it alleged was using a misleading mark for selling its kitchenware and utensils.
+The Delhi High Court has granted an ex-parte ad-interim injunction to Gujarat Cooperative Milk Marketing Federation Ltd, popularly known as 'Amul' which had filed a trademark infringement suit against a company which it alleged was using a misleading mark for selling its kitchenware and utensils.

 - Country: